Brokers With Micro Accounts

 Micro Accounts Explained

 A micro account is one of the smallest of several different-sized trading accounts – the smallest being nano accounts which are rarely offered.
 Micro accounts essentially offer low contract sizes, called micro lots, which are 1,000 units of currency.
 The typical pip value with a micro lot is $0.1.
-They also commonly go under the name of ‘cent’ accounts.
+They are also sometimes referred to as ‘cent accounts‘.

-Brokers who offer micro accounts are best for beginner retail investors who want to access the forex market, or for investors who wish to demo new strategies without risking too much capital.
+Brokers who offer micro accounts are best for beginner retail investors who want to access the forex market, or for investors who wish to try new strategies without risking too much capital.

 Micro accounts are primarily found at forex and CFD brokers.
 Most online brokerages either require no minimum deposit for a micro account, or the deposit is significantly less than the requirements of a standard account, for example, often around $10.